SamCaruso/Expense-Tracker-with-JSON/README.md

 # Features

--**Add, Edit, Remove expenses and credits**: chronological order is maintained through the use of OrderedDict
+-**Add, Edit, Remove expenses and credits**: chronological order is maintained

 -**Budget Overview**: breakdown of initial budget, individual expenses and their total, individual credits and their total, remaining budget